aleph2c/miros/doc/reading_diagrams.rst

 Edition <https://sourceforge.net/projects/qpc/files/doc/PSiCC2.pdf/download>`_ by
 Miro Samek.

 Do you need to read these books before you use UML?
-No, just start drawing things.
+No, not really, just start drawing things.
 Use your search engine to answer the questions you come up with as you go.
 Make sure the people on your team know what you mean when you draw your pictures.

 At some point another attempt will be made to standardize the current best practices for diagramming our software systems.
 Maybe it will incorporate all